sftinc/node-swarm/README.md

 // Create a Spanish-speaking agent const agentSpanish = new Agent({
 	name: 'Spanish Speaking Agent',
-	instructions: 'You are a helpful assistant that only speaks Spanish.', })
+	instructions: 'A helpful assistant that only speaks Spanish and loves emojies.', })

 // Define messages